-Cottage Insurance Quotes in Ontario
+Cottage Insurance Quotes in Canada

 At BIG, we understand that some of the best times are spent at the family cottage.
 Your cottage is not only a sentimental treasure but also a valuable asset.
 If you spend just a few months of the year there or use it year round, it’s important to ensure that it is insured.
 There are several things to consider when getting second home insurance so be sure to contact your BIG broker so they can help you.

 What Is Cottage Insurance and Why Do I Need It?

 Your cottage is your escape from the stresses of everyday.
 So, your home away from home should have insurance to protect it in the same way as your protect your primary residence.
 Seasonal home insurance is very similar to insuring your primary home.
 In fact, several insurance companies will insure your cottage on your home insurance policy.
 You could also have cottage insurance on a separate policy if it works better for you.
 The most common type of insurance claim is water damage.
 If you are only using your cottage seasonally, it is advisable to install temperature and water alarms to notify you of frozen pipes or flooding.
 Some insurance providers may provide discounts for cottage owners with preventative measures such as these.

 Another challenge with cottages is that often the heating sources include a fireplace or wood stove.
 These quaint additions to your cottage can be insured as long as they have been professionally inspected.

 You must let your holiday home insurance provider know if you rent your cottage out to others.
 Your insurance broker can confirm if it is permitted by your insurer and make sure you have appropriate coverage.
 If you rent your cottage to others such as through Air BnB, it is imperative to get third party liability to protect you if they are injured on your property.